aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/paragraph/isMoveFromRevision/_index.md

 ## Paragraph.isMoveFromRevision property

-Returns ``True`` if this object was moved (deleted) in Microsoft Word while change tracking was enabled.
+Returns ``true`` if this object was moved (deleted) in Microsoft Word while change tracking was enabled.